- Application deadline: October 31, 2019

 Mission: Chantiers jeunesse is a non-profit organization created in 1980 to promote the development of young and engaged citizens between the ages of 15 and 30.
 It allows youth to increase their potential and gain new skills while helping a local community better their living environment.
 They also get to discover a new region in Canada or a new country (more than 35).
 These projects are made possible with local and international partners who encourage harmony and diversity.
 Chantiers jeunesse provides different ways for youth to involve themselves and increase their potential!

 Context: We are expanding our team for the 2nd implementation phase of our pan-Canadian program Leadership in Your Own Hands that will soon celebrate its 2nd anniversary.
 The program is funded by Canada Service Corps.
+The Moncton office is scheduled to open on September 30 and will not only serve New Brunswick, but also all Maritime provinces.

 Chantiers jeunesse believes that a diverse team is stronger.
 So, Indigenous people, members of visible minorities, individuals from ethnic minorities and people with disabilities are more than welcome to apply.

-Job Description: OUTREACH OFFICER AND TECHNOLOGICAL EDUCATOR
+Job Description: OUTREACH AND DEVELOPMENT OFFICER

 - Recruit volunteers (program participants), in particular at kiosks